How to File Chapter 7 With No Money

 Only with Chapter 7 can you seek a waiver on filing fees.

-Though you have the option to file Chapter 7 and to do it yourself, there are ways to address debt prior to filing bankruptcy.
-A nonprofit agency that offers credit counseling could discuss debt management programs that could ease the debt burden.
-Examining those options before filing bankruptcy, could help you avoid the significant negative mark bankruptcy has on your credit score.
+Though you have the option to file Chapter 7 and to do it yourself, there are bankruptcy alternatives to addressing debt, and it’s wise to explore them before you file.
+A nonprofit agency that offers credit counseling can discuss debt management programs with you that could ease the debt burden.
+Examining those options before filing bankruptcy might help you avoid the significant negative mark bankruptcy has on your credit score.

 About The Author